-CHAPTER I GENERAL OBJECTIVES ARTICLE 1
+CHAPTER I.-GENERAL OBJECTIVES

-The objectives of this Agreement are to assure supplies of sugar to importing countries and markets for sugar to exporting countries at equitable and stable prices and, by these and other means, to facilitate steady increases in the consumption of sugar and corresponding increases in the supply of sugar, to contribute to the improvement of the living conditions of consumers throughout the -world and to assist in the maintenance of the purchasing power in world markets of producing countries or areas and especially of those whose economies are largely dependent upon the production or export of sugar by providing adequate returns to producers and making it possible to maintain fair standards of labour conditions and wages; and, in general, to further international cooperation in connexion with world sugar problems.
+The objectives of this Agreement are to assure supplies of sugar to importing countries and markets for sugar to exporting countries at equitable and stable prices; to increase the consumption of sugar throughout the world; and to maintain the purchasing power in world markets of countries or areas whose economies are largely dependent upon the production or export of sugar by providing adequate returns to producers and making it possible to maintain fair standards of labour conditions and wages.

-CHAPTER II DEFINITIONS ARTICLE 2
+CHAPTER II.-DEFINITIONS

-For the purposes of this Agreement
+For the purposes of this Agreement-

-- (1) "Ton" means a metric ton of 1,000 kilogrammes. - (2) "Quota year" means calendar year, that is, the period from 1 January to 31 December, both inclusive. - (3) "Sugar" means sugar in any of its recognized commercial forms derived from sugar cane or sugar beet, including edible and fancy molasses, syrups and any other form of liquid sugar used for human consumption, except final molasses and low-grade types of non-centrifugal sugar produced by primitive methods.
-Sugar destined for uses other than human consumption as food is excluded, to the extent and under such conditions as the Council may determine.
+- (1) "Ton" means a metric ton of 1,000 kilograms. - (2) "Quota Year" means calendar year, that is, the period from January 1 to December 31, both inclusive. - (3) "Sugar" means sugar in any of its recognised commercial forms derived from sugar cane or sugar beet, including edible and fancy molasses, syrups and any other form of liquid sugar used for human consumption, except final molasses and low-grade types of non-centrifugal sugar produced by primitive methods.

 Amounts of sugar specified in this Agreement are in terms of raw value, net weight, excluding the container.
-Except as provided in Article 16, the raw value of any amount of sugar means its equivalent in terms of raw sugar testing 96 sugar degrees by the polariscope.
+Except as provided in Article 16, the raw value of any amount of sugar means its equivalent in terms of raw sugar testing 96 degrees by the ploriscope.

+(4) "Net imports" means total imports of sugar after deducting total exports of sugar.
-- (4) "Net imports" means total imports of sugar after deducting total exports of sugar. - (5) "Net exports" means total exports of sugar (excluding sugar supplied as ships' stores for ships victualling at domestic ports) after deducting total imports of sugar. - (6) "Free market" means the total of net imports of the world market except those excluded under any provisions of this Agreement. - (7) "Importing country" means one of the countries listed in Article 33. - (8) "Exporting country" means one of the countries listed in Article 34. - (9) "Basic export tonnages" means the quantities of sugar specified in Article 14(1).

-- (10) "Initial export quota" means the quantity of sugar allotted for any quota year under Article 18 to each country listed in Article 14(1). - (11) "Export quota in effect" means the initial export quota as modified by such adjustments as may be made from time to time. - (12) "Stocks of sugar," for the purposes of Article 13, means either: - (i) all sugar in the country concerned either in factories, refineries, warehouses or in the course of internal transportation for destination within the country? but excluding bonded foreign sugar ("which term shall be regarded as also covering sugar "en admission temporaire") and excluding sugar in factories, refineries and warehouses or in the course of internal transportation for destinations within the country, which is solely for distribution for internal consumption and on which such excise or other consumption duties as exist in the country concerned have been paid; or - (ii) all sugar in the country concerned either in factories, refineries, warehouses, or in the course of internal transportation for destinations within the country, but excluding bonded foreign sugar (which term shall be regarded as also covering sugar "en admission temporaire") and excluding sugar in factories, refineries and warehouses or in the course of internal transportation for destinations within the country which is solely for distribution for internal consumption: according to the notification made to the Council by each Participating Government under Article 13. - (13) "Price" and "prevailing price" have the meanings specified in Article 20. - (14) "The Council" means the International Sugar Council established under Article 27. - (15) "The Executive Committee" means the Committee established under Article 37. - (16) "Special Vote" has the meaning specified in paragraph (2) of Article 36.
+- (5) "Net exports" means total exports of sugar (excluding sugar supplied as ships' stores for ships victualling at domestic ports) after deducting total imports of sugar. - (6) "Free market" means the total of net imports of the world market except those excluded under any provisions of this Agreement. - (7) "Basic export tonnages" means the quantities of sugar specified in Article 14(1). - (8) "Initial export quota" means the quantity of sugar allotted for any quota year under Article 18 to each country listed in Article 14 (1). - (9) "Export quota in effect" means the initial export quota as modified by such adjustment as may be made from time to time. - (10) "Stocks of Sugar" for the purposes of Article 13, means either:- - (1) All sugar in the country concerned either in factories, refineries, warehouses, or in the course of internal transportation for destinations within the country, but excluding bonded foreign sugar (which term shall be regarded as also covering sugar "en admission temporaire") and excluding sugar in factories, refineries and warehouses or in the course of internal transportation for destinations within the country, which is solely for distribution for internal consumption and on which such excise or other consumption duties as exist in the country concerned have been paid; or - (2) All sugar in the country concerned either in factories, refineries, warehouses, or in the course of internal transportation for destinations within the country, but excluding bonded foreign sugar (which term shall be regarded as also covering sugar "en admission temporaire") and excluding sugar in factories, refineries and warehouses or in the course of internal transportation for destinations within the country which is solely for distribution for internal consumption;

+according to the notification made' to the Council by each Participating Government under Article 13.